kishan189/kishan189/README.md

 -  Redux for React applications
 ## 🔍 Recent Projects:
 - **AlgoView**: Developed sorting visualizations for algorithms like Bubble Sort and Selection Sort.
-- **OS World**:  Develop macOS website for user experience across different operating systems.
+- **OS World**:  Developed macOS website for user experience across different operating systems.
 Focused on the design elements to mimic macOS's sleek and minimalist design.

 ## 💼 Professional Experience: